-- Heavily scripted fonts can be hard to read.
-Scripted fonts need lots of breathing room around them, so consider increasing the space between letters and the line height (space between lines of text).
-Avoid all-caps at all costs with script fonts!
+- Scripted fonts can be hard to read.
+Scripted fonts need lots of breathing room around them.
+So, consider increasing the space between letters and the line height (space between lines of text).
+Also, Avoid all-caps with script fonts!

-- Review the basics of visual hierarchy to get a feel for how to use alignment, space, color, and size most effectively in a logo.
+- Review the basics of visual hierarchy.
+Get a feel for how to use alignment, space, color in a logo.

-Smaller assets like profile photos, letterheads, and favicons won’t show off the detail in the font, and its personality will be lost.
+Smaller assets like profile photos, letterheads, and favicons won’t show off the logo font details, and it will lose its personality.
 Worse yet, you’re likely to decrease the legibility of your logo, and that’s a big no-no!

 - Serif logo text + sans-serif slogan